 I prefer to go through the Blaze first and then consider food, bevvies and souvenirs.

 The Blaze is a quick, well-lit walk from the Metro North train station in Croton.
 The trip to Croton from Grand Central takes about 45 minutes.

 If you attend a late night session, you might want to cap off your Blaze experience with a warm beverage.
 Hot apple cider and cocoa are available.
 And (drumroll) the Hudson Valley’s largest craft brewery, Captain Lawrence, is a featured vendor.

-If you want something more substantial, there are a number of restaurants in and around Croton, including pizzarias, diners and fine dining spots.
+If you want something more substantial, there are a number of restaurants in and around Croton, including pizzerias, diners and fine dining spots.
 As mentioned, the Blaze is popular.
 Make a reservation at sit-down spots well in advance and give yourself enough time to eat and get to the Blaze for your ticketed admission time.

 There’s a large tent with souvenirs at the Blaze.
 Pick up a pumpkin Christmas ornament so you can remember the trip each year.
 There are also copies of the Legend of Sleepy Hollow.
 You can tour Washington Irving’s mansion, Sunnyside, in nearby Irvington.
 Or, head to the Sleepy Hollow Cemetery, the fictional site of Ichabod Crane’s wild flight from the Headless Horseman!